-$\overline{MR1}$ and $\overline{MR2}$ are active low input terminals used to trigger a reset condition.
-When either $\overline{MR1}$ or $\overline{MR2}$ is pulled to logic low, a POR (\overline{RESET}) occurs.
-These terminals have a $6\mu A$ pull-up current to V{IN1} .
-It is recommended that these pins be pulled high to V{IN} when they are not used..
+$\overline{\text{MR}}$ is an active low input terminal used to trigger a reset condition.
+When $\overline{\text{MR}}$ is pulled to logic low, a POR (RESET) occurs.
+The terminal has a 6- μ A pull-up current to V{IN1} ; however, it is recommended that the pin be pulled high to V{IN1} when it is not used.

-Sense (V{SENSE1} and V{SENSE2})
+Sense (V{SENSE1}, V{SENSE2})

-The sense terminals of fixed-output options must be connected to the regulator output, and the connection should be as short as possible.
-Internally, the sense terminals connect to high-impedance wide-bandwidth amplifiers through resistor-divider networks and noise pickup feeds through to the regulator output.
-It is essential to route the sense connections in such a way to minimize or avoid noise pickup.
-Adding RC networks between the V{SENSE} terminals and V{OUT} terminals to filter noise is not recommended because these networks can cause the regulators to oscillate.
+The sense terminals of fixed-output options must be connected to the regulator outputs, and the connection should be as short as possible.
+Internally, the sense terminal connects to high-impedance, wide-bandwidth amplifiers through a resistor-divider network and noise pickup feeds through to the regulator output.
+It is essential to route the sense connection in such a way as to minimize or avoid noise pickup.
+Adding RC networks between sense terminals and V{OUT} terminals to filter noise is not recommended because these networks can cause the regulators to oscillate.

-SLVS285H - AUGUST 2000 - REVISED APRIL 2010
+SLVS307F - SEPTEMBER 2000 - REVISED APRIL 2010